 Hot Springs, VA – 20 Miles

 Located in Bath County, Virginia, Hot Springs (and nearby Warm Springs) offers several options for shopping, dining, and sightseeing.
-Enjoy a round of golf at The Homestead, then grab lunch or stroll through the shops downtown.
+Enjoy a round of golf at The Homestead, then grab lunch in town.
 The Shopping Village at the Homestead offers additional shopping/dining options, and a range of boutique stores.
-Also in Hot Springs, Garth Newel Music Center is great for an evening concert.
+Also in Hot Springs, Garth Newel Music Center features concerts and events throughout the year.

-While you’re there: Check out Bacova Beer Company and the neighboring pizza place.
-Grab a pint or a pizza… To stay or to go.
+While you’re there: Check out Bacova Beer Company.
+Grab a pint… To stay or to go.
 Fill a growler to enjoy on the dock or by your fire pit at the lodge.
 Nearby Lindsay’s Roost offers grill fare, friendly atmosphere, and a full bar.
-For home cooking with locals, try Country Cafe.
+For home cooking with a local feel, try Country Cafe.

 Covington, VA – 35 Miles